Case Studies

 Case Study 3: Team Leaders in a large recruitment agency

-Steve met separately with each of these 5 individuals, for Purpose sessions once a week for 6 weeks initially, and is now continuing to work with the new Associate Director on an open-ended mentoring basis to help this person with challenges around confidence in their own abilities.
+I met separately with each of these 5 individuals, for Purpose sessions once a week for 6 weeks initially, and am now continuing to work with them for a monthly ‘check-in’, with the option for them to get in contact any time between sessions if they would benefit from further, ad-hoc support and decision-making.

 Purpose sessions don’t have to be rolled out across the entire organisation.
 They can be used strategically, with particular effectiveness in new leaders or people who are being earmarked for future promotion.
 This wouldn’t be ‘leadership training’, but an additional supplement to your existing training which may not cover the huge personal impact that becoming a leader can have on an individual.